Redland Bay – Natural Hazards and Critical Infrastructure

 Residential development in these areas needs to comply with the requirements of the Redland City Plan which, through the Landslide Hazard Overlay attempts to mitigate the impacts of the landslide hazard by requiring more robust engineering for developments built within the identified landslide hazard areas.
 It is important for engineers and geologists to evaluate slope stability and any landslide threat during development assessments so that effective and timely remedial measures can be implemented.

 Plants and tree roots help to prevent landslides occurring by absorbing water and holding the ground together.
 After bushfires, heavy rain combined with a loss of plants and roots can make the ground soft and heavy, leading to a greater chance of landslides.
 Landsides can carry debris such as rocks and trees downhill and cause serious damage to anything in their path.
 The risk of a landslide occurring in a burnt area depends on the volume of rainfall, how steep the land is, the amount of remaining vegetation to support the land, the soil composition and the structure of rocks below the surface.
-QFES assess landslide prone areas after a significant bushfire to determine if there is a landslide hazard risk.
+QFD assess landslide prone areas after a significant bushfire to determine if there is a landslide hazard risk.

 Critical Infrastructure